rugbyprof/2143-ObjectOrientedProgramming/python_intro.md

 #### Append

-- Append to end of list
+append to end of list

 ```python
 L.append("pink")